LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 Finally, we extended this study on the dependence of subhalo concentration on host halo mass and distance to the host halo centre by dissecting further the effect considering different $V_{\rm max}$ bins.
 We show the results in Fig.~\ref{fig:Cv_xbin_halomass_vmax}.

 The five host halo mass bins adopted in this figure were deliberately chosen so that they roughly match the mass scale of dwarf galaxies (log$_{10}$ $M_{\rm h} \simeq [7.0,10]$ $h^{-1}$ M$_{\odot}$), Milky Way-like haloes (log$_{10}$ $M_{\rm h}$ $\simeq [11.5,12.5]~h^{-1}$ M$_{\odot}$), galaxy groups (log$_{10}$ $M_{\rm h}$ $\simeq$ $13~h^{-1}$ M$_{\odot}$) and galaxy clusters (log$_{10}$ $M_{\rm h}$ $\simeq$ $[14,15]~h^{-1}$ M$_{\odot}$).
-For ShinUchuu and Uchuu, we can see that the dependency of $c_{\rm V}$ with $V_{\rm max}$ increases as the mass of the host halo increases and, more importantly, as the range of probed $V_{\rm max}$ values gets broader.
+The maximum $V_{\rm max}$ values shown in each panel are the maximum ones corresponding to each chosen $M_{\rm h}$ interval.
+For each case, we have divided the log $V_{\rm max}$ interval in three bins of equal size for each $M_{\rm h}$ mass range and simulation.
+As can be seen from the resulting values shown in the plot legends, there are no subhalo $V_{\rm max}$ intervals covered by more than one simulation and so it is not possible to use a fixed set of bins across all panels.
+For ShinUchuu and Uchuu, we can see that the dependency of $c_{\rm V}$ on $V_{\rm max}$ increases as the mass of the host halo increases and, more importantly, as the range of probed $V_{\rm max}$ values gets broader.
 Indeed, we find no significant dependence of $c_{\rm V}$ on $V_{\rm max}$ for subhaloes in Phi-4096 (except perhaps in the intermediate host halo mass bin considered), the reason being the comparatively small $V_{\rm max}$ range covered in this case.
-Overall, the behaviour of the data in the different panels of Fig.~\ref{fig:Cv_xbin_halomass_vmax} can be well understood by the implicit dependence of $c_{\rm V}$ on $V_{\rm max}$, shown e.g. in Fig.~\ref{fig:cv-Vmax-z0}: at the lowest $V_{\rm max}$ values, i.e., those probed by Phi-4096, such dependence is weak and thus similar $c_{\rm V}$ values are expected in all cases.
+Overall, the behaviour of the data in the different panels of Fig.~\ref{fig:Cv_xbin_halomass_vmax} can be well understood by the implicit dependence of $c_{\rm V}$ on $V_{\rm max}$, shown e.g. in Fig.~\ref{fig:cv-Vmax-z0}: at the lowest $V_{\rm max}$ values, i.e. those probed by Phi-4096, such dependence is weak and thus similar $c_{\rm V}$ values are expected in all cases.
 As the host halo mass increases and we start probing larger $V_{\rm max}$ subhalo values, the $c_{\rm V}$ -- $V_{\rm max}$ dependence becomes stronger, power law-like.
 This, coupled with the broader $V_{\rm max}$ bins used for ShinUchuu and Uchuu, translates into a significant and appreciable change of $c_{\rm V}$ values in the middle and right panels of Fig.~\ref{fig:Cv_xbin_halomass_vmax}, especially for the case of the largest host halo masses and/or the broadest $V_{\rm max}$ ranges considered.
 Note, also, that the results shown in Fig.~\ref{fig:Cv_xbin_halomass} are in good agreement with those found in Fig.~\ref{fig:Cv_xbin_halomass_vmax}, this way reaffirming our conclusion that subhaloes --at a given $V_{\rm max}$-- within more massive host haloes possess, on average, higher concentrations than those residing in less massive ones.